Archive | Uncategorized RSS feed for this archive

 As you know, Hurricane Irene has left hundreds of thousands of people devastated.
 What if a natural disaster were to happen in Arizona?
 What if you had a loved one die?
 What if, what if, what if?
 So, we thought today might be a great time to share some must know insurance details with you.

-Here are 10 important AZ insurance facts you may not be aware of:
+Here are 10 important facts you may not be aware of:

-• There are two kinds of AZ life insurance – term and whole life.
+• There are two kinds of life insurance: term and whole life.
 Term life insurance includes a set premium payment and lasts a specific number of years.
 Whole life insurance is tied to your savings or investments.

-• AZ Auto insurance prices are going to vary depending on which car you own.
-Before making a purchase, find out what your Arizona auto insurance rate will be.
+• Auto insurance prices are going to vary depending on which car you own.
+Before making a purchase, find out what your rate will be.
 It may affect how much car you can afford.

-• Most AZ home insurance does not cover flood damage.
-And some policies won’t cover your electronics and jewelry replacements.
-But…those things can be added.
+• Most policies do not cover flood damage, and some policies won’t cover your electronics and jewelry replacements.
+But, those things can be added.
 Be sure to talk to your insurance agent about your specific needs.

 • Yes, you can be sued if someone gets injured on your property.
 However, you can get liability coverage to help protect you against such costs.

 Insurance can be tricky business.
-If there was something on this list you didn’t already know, then how do you know you’re getting the best insurance policy for you?
-Bennett and Porter Insurance agents are always ready to help you review your options and find the policies that meet the needs of your families.
+If there was something on this list you didn’t already know, then how do you know you’re getting the best insurance policy?
+Our insurance agents are always ready to help you review your options and find the policies that meet the needs of your families.

 So, if you’re not sure, why not give us a call?